 All dreamers NEED a creative outlet.
 This is why I have been creating different business ideas since I was seven years old.
 In school, I used to get in trouble for doodling during class, but drawing pictures helped me focus.
 On the playground, I would sketch and create the next great clothing line that I could sell with my friends.

 I know that there are many of you like me.
 Thinking of your next non-profit that you would like to start in order to help people in the world.
-Staying up late and writing songs, planning for the day when you will get to sing to millions, even thousands of people.
-Collaborating with your friends trying to figure out the code for the next big app (If you’re struggling with your career path, read my guide to help you decide).
+Staying up late and writing songs, planning for the day when you will get to sing to millions of people.
+Collaborating with your friends trying to figure out the code for the next big app.

 But when you’re a dreamer, there are many obstacles that distract you during the day to day.
 Here are 5 common problems all dreamers face, and the solutions all dreamers NEED in order to still live in their present life:

 1. When you can’t sleep because of you have a brilliant idea: Write it down

-Sometimes I lay down to bed and an idea comes into my head.
-I’ll keep thinking and fixating on every aspect of the idea for hours into the night until I finally fall asleep.
+Sometimes I go to bed and an idea comes into my head.
+I’ll keep thinking and fixating on every aspect of the idea for hours into the night until I FINALLY fall asleep.
 When I wake up the next morning, I’ve forgotten the great tagline or small important details I’d hashed out the night before.
 Then I spend over half the next day trying to remember my stroke of genius.

 Instead of going through these perils, all dreamers need to write things down when an idea wakes them up.
 This way you can have all the information available the next day and can hopefully get a couple zzz’s after your brain settles down.
 You can also read my tips on meditation to help you sleep on restless nights!